-RTRS outputs will be available in two formats: MT509 messages and e-mail.
-Messages will be directed to participants that have informed FICC and MSRB that they are capable of reading interactive message data.
-E-mail will be available as an option to any user, including participants, non-participants and service bureaus, with a valid participant number, submitting for dealers.
+RTRS outputs are available in two formats: MT509 messages and e-mail.
+Messages are directed to participants that have informed FICC and MSRB that they are capable of reading interactive message data.
+E-mail is available as an option to any user, including participants, non-participants and service bureaus, with a valid participant number or effecting broker symbol.

 For as long as an inter-dealer trade is in the RTTM database, RTTM will respond to any input (Instruction, Modify, Cancel, etc.) with either an MT509 acknowledgement or a rejection message.
-If RTTM has already acknowledged an inter-dealer input and RTRS does not find any regulatory errors (including lateness) in it, RTRS will not send an additional MT509 (although it will send an email if the user has requested e-mails).
+If RTTM has already acknowledged an inter-dealer input and RTRS does not find any regulatory errors (including lateness) in it, RTRS will not send an additional MT509 (although it will send an e-mail if the user has requested e-mails).
 However, RTRS will send an additional MT509 in the following cases:

-- A regulatory error is found in the input of the inter-dealer trade, or it was received late - A Modify is received changing regulatory data after the dealer is advised via an MT509 of a regulatory error.
+• A regulatory error is found in the input of the inter-dealer trade, or it was received late

+• A Modify is received changing regulatory data after the dealer is advised via an MT509 of a regulatory error.

-Reporting-only trade records sent to the MSRB (NSCCREGO) will receive no RTTM- generated ACK/NAK messages (unless the record is non-SWIFT/ISO 15022 compliant, in which case NSCCTRRS will be the sender of the NAK information).
+Reporting-only trade records sent to the MSRB (NSCCREGO) will receive no RTTMgenerated ACK/NAK messages (unless the record is non-SWIFT/ISO 15022 compliant, in which case NSCCTRRS will be the sender of the NAK information).